openmfe/website/src/pages/architecture/openmfe-considerations.md

 layout: main
 title: Behind the OpenMFE Spec
 priority: 80
-excerpt: The OpenMFE Specification is a standard for building microfrontends.
+summary: The OpenMFE Specification is a standard for building microfrontends.
 On this page, we explain the thoughts and ideas behind the specification.
 ---

 # Behind the OpenMFE Specification